 - 1/4 cup grated coconut or as per taste

-- Take split chickpea (chana dal) in a pressure cooker container.
+- Put the split chickpeas (chana dal) in a pressure cooker container.

-- Add one and a half cups of water and some salt.
+- Add 1 1/2 cups of water and some salt.
 Cook it till two whistles and simmer for 3 minutes.
 Turn off the stove.

 - Remove the lid once the pressure lowers naturally.
 Strain the mix.
-No need to remove the entire water from the split chickpeas.
-Let them be wet.
-Collect them in a bowl.
+There's no need to remove all of the water from the split chickpeas; let them be wet.
+Place them in a bowl.

 - Heat oil in a deep-bottomed pan or wok.
-Throw in mustard seeds.
+Throw in the mustard seeds.
 Let them splutter.

-- Add hing.
+- Add the hing.
 Press it a little with a spoon.
-Add curry leaves and chopped green chilies.
+Add the curry leaves and chopped green chilies.
 Saute for a minute.

 - Your favorite chana dal sundal is ready to munch.
-Serve 2-3 tablespoons of them, hot or warm in a plate.
+Serve 2 to 3 tablespoons of it, hot or warm, on a plate.

 - These are filling snacks.
 Enjoy eating these delicious protein snacks.

-- This snack remains fresh for a day in normal temperature.
-You can store it in a refrigerator for one more day.
+- This snack remains fresh for a day at normal temperature.
+You can store it in the refrigerator for one more day.

 |Serving size: 1|